2121

 Basic Strategy: If you are following the basic blackjack strategy - which is based on making the statistically best choices, it usually advises players against taking insurance because the odds of winning such a bet are not great in the long run.

-In Most Multi-Deck Games and If You Aren’t a Card Counter: Ultimately, taking out insurance is almost never a great idea - the odds state that it’s nearly always a bad bet.
+In Most Multi-Deck Games: Ultimately, taking out insurance is almost never a great idea - the odds state that it’s nearly always a bad bet.
 Logically, there are more low-value cards (2 to 9) in a deck than 10-value cards.
 So, statistically, there is a much greater chance that the dealer won’t have blackjack.
 Unless you are playing a single-deck game and know that there are more tens left than small numbers, it’s almost always the better idea to skip the insurance bet.

 Is It Worth Selecting Blackjack Insurance?